Coded Robust Aggregation for Distributed Learning under Byzantine Attacks: Performance Analysis

+According to (\ref{cong rate fix lr}) and (\ref{appro rho1}), we can derive that increasing the redundancy in data allocation, i.e., increasing the value of $r$, leads to an accelerated convergence of the proposed method.

-Moreover, as \( C_\alpha \) decreases, implying enhanced robustness of the RBA rules, the asymptotic learning error decreases as well.
-Since CRA-DL is a meta-algorithm that can be employed with any RBA rules, it is promising to achieve better learning performance when incorporating enhanced RBA rules. \end{remark} \begin{theorem}[Convergence performance of CRA-DL with decaying learning rates] Based on Assumptions~\ref{smooth assumption}-\ref{lower bound}, if ${C_\alpha } < \frac{{{d_{\min }}M}}{{2\sqrt 2 N\left( {r - \frac{{{r^2}}}{M}} \right)}}$, with decaying learning rates
+In addition, when the robustness of the RBA rules applied at the server is enhanced and the value of \( C_\alpha \) decreases, the convergence of the proposed method improves.
+This indicates that using enhanced RBA rules can accelerate the learning process of the proposed method. \end{remark} \begin{theorem}[Convergence performance of CRA-DL with decaying learning rates] Based on Assumptions~\ref{smooth assumption}-\ref{lower bound}, if ${C_\alpha } < \frac{{{d_{\min }}M}}{{2\sqrt 2 N\left( {r - \frac{{{r^2}}}{M}} \right)}}$, with decaying learning rates

 for ${\gamma ^0} < \frac{{{\rho _1}}}{{2{\rho _2}}}$, CRA-DL converges as

 \end{theorem} \begin{proof} Similar as the proof of Theorem~\ref{convergence performance CRA}, we can derive (\ref{average ite}).
 With the learning rates in (\ref{decaying lr}), we have